Python-Crash-Course/Python201/Session 0 - Git/git.md

 ## Exercise 4

 Markdown is a way to create simple and good looking text documents.
 It's often used for introducing projects in a `README.md` file, which is shown on GitHub.

 **Create a markdown file `README.md` in the root directory**.
 Leave it empty for now.

 You can either create the file by the `touch` command or manually, e.g. via the editor.

 ---
 ![bg right:37% 90%](img/Exercises/VScode_changes.png)

 ## Exercise 5

-Now you have created two files and modified them, and Git has tracked this.
+Now you have created two files and modified them, and Git has spotted this.

 ### VS Code view